 Common terms and phrases

-American Arizona asked bear beautiful become beginning better called Canyon clear cliffs climb close coal Colorado comes Company course Creek dark Death deer desert drink east energy eyes face feet finally fire forest four give green ground growth half hand hard head hills horse human Indians industry keep kind Lake land least light lion live look lookout means miles mining mountain natural never night once park pass peaks plants range ranger river road rock running sand says seems seen side snow sound spring stand stopped stream Street strip summer Telluride thing thought tion town trail trees turn Valley walk walls West wild wilderness wind wood
+American Arizona asked bear beautiful become beginning better called Canyon clear cliffs climb close coal Colorado comes Company course Creek dark Death deer desert east energy eyes face feet finally fire five forest four give green growth half hand hard head hills horse human Indians industry keep kind Lake land least light lion live look lookout means miles mining mountain natural never night once park pass peaks plants range ranger river road rock running sand says seems seen side snow sound spring stand stone stopped stream Street strip summer Telluride thing thought tion town trail trees turn Valley walk walls West wild wilderness wind wood